collabnix/kubelabs/Cheat Sheets/Cloud Cheat Sheet.md

 --enable-cluster-autoscaler --min-count 1 --max-count 3
 ```

-Let's start off with cluster creation.
+### Cluster creationg

+Now that we have all the flags we need, let's put them together and create clusters.

 All Kubernetes clusters need a master node, and all three services provide the master node at a very cheap price (AKS provides it free).
 Then, you also need one or more worker nodes.

 ```
 az aks create